Scourge of the Slave Lords: Overview

-Each module is a self-contained adventure that leads into the next in the series.
-The series is intended for use in the World of Greyhawk, but can be imported to any campaign setting.
+Each module is a self-contained scenario that leads into the next adventure in the series.
+The series is designed to be used in the World of Greyhawk, but can be imported to any campaign setting.
 The modules are set in the Pomarj.
 According to From the Ashes, this adventure took place in Highport and Drachensgrabs.

 Component modules

 A1 Slave Pits of the Undercity

 Slave Pits of the Undercity was published by TSR in 1980 as a 24-page booklet, and was written by David Cook.
 The cover artwork by Jeff Dee features an illustration of two aspis fighting a party of adventurers (including a bearded female dwarf).
 The interior art was done by Dee, David S. LaForce, Jim Roslof, and Bill Willingham.

 As the first module in the series, Slave Pits of the Undercity was the first TSR publication to introduce players in the Greyhawk setting to the Slave Lords and their operations in the central and southwestern Flanaess.
-The module has been described as the first in a series of medium-level scenarios that provide the player characters with a mission to track down marauding coastal raiders.
+The module has been described as the first adventure in a series of medium-level scenarios that provide the player characters with the goal of finding down raiders who have been attacking coastal areas.

 Synopsis

 The events of the adventure are set in 580 CY, following four years of raids by slavers on the coastal population along the Sea of Gearnat from Onnwal to the Wild Coast.
 Local lords, finally tired of the situation, hire a band of adventurers to attack the slavers in their home.
 The adventure begins in the Pomarj city of Highport at a ruined temple which serves as a headquarters for the slavers.
 The module takes the group through the temple and into the sewers below where giant insect-like creatures make their lair along with the slave lords.

-As the adventurers progress on their mission to break up the band of slavers, they battle orcs and the insects in the sewers of the slavers' conquered city.
+As the player characters progress against the activities of the band of slavers, they will battle orcs and the giants insects living in the sewers beneath the city that the slavers conquered.
 Eventually the group reaches the prisoners and their captors, and finds a map showing the route of the caravans.
 Following this map leads the group to the second module, Secret of the Slavers Stockade.

 A2 Secret of the Slavers Stockade

 Secrets of the Slavers Stockade was published by TSR in 1981 as a 32-page booklet with an outer folder, and was written by Harold Johnson and Tom Moldvay.
 The cover artwork by Jim Roslof features a drawing of two hobgoblins, one of which is a sergeant with a leashed boggle, and a party of adventurers.
 The interior art was done by Roslof, Dee, Willingham, and Erol Otus.
-The scenario leads to a lost fortress where slaves are being kept and fattened.
+The scenario involves a lost fortress where slaves are held prisoner to fatten them up.